ankitkv/simple_test/README.md

 # simple_test

 There are some comments in `train.py` that indicate lines that, when changed, make the error go away.
+If the error does not appear once, try running a few more times.

 Prepare the environment:
 ```